66,395 bells

 » Someone left a negative rating or harsh comment even though I haven't done anything wrong!

-» How do I become an ACC staff member (Admin/Mod/Scout)?
+» How do I become an ACC staff member (Admin/Mod/Dev/Res/Scout)?

 » What privileges do Staff Members get?